The Search for Amelia Earhart

 But the family has even bigger entrepreneurial plans.
 “The beach where my Dad found the bottle that had your letter,” Petero writes, “is in front of our small piece of land that we had borrowed from the village.
 We want to construct a few Bure’s (Fijian thatched house) and develop it into a homestay business.”

 Kenton lives in Minnesota, and Petero lives in the Yasawa Island Group.
 The chances of them ever meeting, of them ever becoming friends would be precisely zero in a world without messages in bottles.
 But in a world with messages in bottles, they have been able to become friends.
 And you know what?
 I think that makes the world a better place.
+This is the magic of messages in bottles.
 I think every friendship, especially between different cultures, makes the world a better place.

 It is so easy to think of people who live far away as people who don’t matter–at least not to you.
 But the truth–as messages in bottles so forcefully demonstrate–is that even the most distant person you’ve never met has a family and dreams and goals.
 Even the most far-flung stranger is made of the same stuff as you, as me.
 If we only had the chance to meet, like Kenton and Petero, I think we would see that we are not all that different.